RichardNamme

 FAMILY

-In West Africa and particularly in Nigeria, part of being successful in typical middle class families, included not only the ability to provide comfortably for one's family, but acquire landed property and to build a comfortable home for every family member to live in with their own rooms.
-These days of course, most children raised from middle class homes that I grew up with have set slightly higher expectations and aim to not only provide the best education possible for their own children, but to also leave a legacy to them for the next generation.
+In West Africa and particularly in Nigeria, being successful in typical middle class families back in the days, included not only the ability to provide comfortably for one's nuclear family, but to acquire landed property and to build a comfortable home where each family member had their own rooms.
+These days of course, most children raised from middle class homes that I grew up with, have set slightly higher expectations and aim not only to provide the best education possible for their own children, but to leave a legacy for the next generation.

-I was born at a time when my parents were at their peak of their professional careers, so they named me ILOME (my traditional name), "Our child, born in our first home", which in our custom, signified that I came to them at a time of "plenty".
-Their typical worries at that time included not only providing the best for their own children but also being a guardian (and somewhat "BIG Uncle/Aunty") to quite a few extended family relatives.
+I was born at a time when my parents were at the peak of their professional careers, so they named me ILOME (my traditional name), "Our child, born in our first home".
+In our custom, this signifies that I came to them at a time of "plenty".
+Their worries, then, included not only providing the best for their own children but also being a guardian (and somewhat of a "BIG Uncle/Aunty") to quite a few extended family relatives.
 Though this sounds almost ridiculous today, this was quite common with first generation educated Africans.
-They were expected to take on major responsibilities of mentoring and supporting multiple relatives through high school and college in some cases, with no expectations of being paid back.
-The mindset was quite different then in that when you help others in the family develop their gifts, you are not only a blessing to their lives but you hopefully impact the local community.
+First generation educated African parents were expected to take on major responsibilities of mentoring and supporting multiple relatives through high school and college in some cases, with absolutely no expectations of being paid back in kind.
+The mindset was simply that when you help others in the family develop their gifts, you not only bless their lives but you directly impact your local community.
 This extended family set-up was quite characteristic of my childhood years.
 I grew up always having an older family member, in addition to my parents, to learn about life from.
-My mom and dad are thankfully both alive today and are retired from active service.
-My mom (Janet Namme), worked in education for over 35 years taking on many roles as a school teacher, principal and educational administrator.
-She is now retired and has been trying to institute a Non-Profit program to promote the study of English and Mathematics among high school students.
+My Mom unfortunately passed away in 2016, while dad is still alive today.
+Both were retired from active service.
+My mom (Janet Namme), worked in education for over 35 years taking on many roles as a school teacher, principal and educational administrator, including being a principal to Nigeria's premier girls college - Queens College Yaba in the 80's.
+She retired and had experimented with setting up a Non-Profit program to promote the study of English and Mathematics among high school students.

-My dad (Chief Laban Omowale Namme) was in the media & publishing business for more than 45 years, and retired in 1991 as the Chairman, of the Daily Times Group of Companies.
-Dad, also served in various public service roles, including being a founding director of Nigeria's Central Bank in 1959.
-The have been married for 50 years.
+My dad (Chief Laban Omowale Namme), was in the media & publishing business for more than 45 years, a position he retired from in 1991 as the Executive Chairman, of the Daily Times Group of Companies.
+Dad, also served in various public service roles, including being a founding executive director of Nigeria's Central Bank.
+An appointment from Prime Minister Tafawa Balewa administration that he held from 1959 - 1963.
+My parents were married for well over 56 years.

 By now, you may have already guessed that I must be the "baby in the family".
 Well you're right!
 I am the last of three sons from my parents.
-My elder brothers, Albert and my late brother Viv, who sadly passed away in January 2008.
+My elder brothers are Albert and my late brother Viv, who sadly passed away in January 2008.

 Mom and Dad at AVMC Church